afittestide/asimi-cli/README.md

 ### Binaries

-TODO: Release 0.2.0

 Download the binary from your platform from [latest releases](https://github.com/afittestide/asimi-cli/releases/latest) and copy to your favorite bin directory e.g, `/usr/local/bin`.

-### One liner

-TODO: add a one line installer probably at https://asimi.dev/installer

 ### First Steps